DurgaPrasad-R/WT_LAB/README.md

 ### Q. 7) Write a Node JS program to read and write file system

 ### Q. 8) Write a Node JS program to connect the MongoDB

+### Q. 9) Write a servlet program which receives data from HTML forms and respond it.
+Create one Servlet to retrieve ServletContext Initialization Parameters “which you have given in the web.xml file.